-Ridge and furrow - signs of open field agriculture
+Ridge and furrow - signs of open field agriculture (George Challenger)

-- 3.23 The following are considered to play a significant role in contributing to the character of Bakewell and its historic landscape and are considered to be non-designated heritage assets.
-(This is not an exhaustive list and may be added to.) - (1) Important unlisted buildings or structures in the Conservation Area shown in Figure 13 of the Bakewell Conservation Area Appraisal (2012).
-(See Map 4) - (2) Archaeological features shown as 'nationally/regionally-important' in Map 17 of The Bakewell Archaeological Survey (2002) by Dr John Barnatt.
+3.23 The following buildings and features (not an exhaustive list which may be added to) play a significant role in contributing to the character of Bakewell and its historic landscape and are considered to be non-designated heritage assets.
+Applications for development affecting these buildings and features must be considered in accordance with Peak District National Park Authority Part 2 Local Plan Policy DMC5:

+(1) Important unlisted buildings or structures in the Conservation Area shown in Figure 13 of the Bakewell Conservation Area Appraisal (2012).
+(See Map 4)

+(2) Archaeological features shown as 'nationally/regionally-important' in Map 17 of The Bakewell Archaeological Survey (2002) by Dr John Barnatt.
 (See Map 5 and table in Appendix 6).
 These include features such as ancient mineral workings and large areas with signs of the open field system of agriculture (ridge and furrow and lynchets).
-(Ridgefield by Monyash Road is within the Conservation Area and is also designated as a Local Green Space.) - (3) Land between the River Wye and Coombs Road (Map 6).
-This site is thought to be where King Edward the Elder built a burh (fort) in 920 and received the submission of the Danes.10 - (4) Land known as 'Burton Meadows', between the A6 and the River Wye south of Bakewell (Map 6).
+(Ridgefield by Monyash Road is within the Conservation Area and is also designated as a Local Green Space.)
+(3) Land between the River Wye and Coombs Road (Map 6).
+This site is thought to be where King Edward the Elder built a burh (fort) in 920 and received the submission of the Danes.13

+(4) Land known as 'Burton Meadows', between the A6 and the River Wye south of Bakewell (Map 6).
 This shows the doles where warm spring water was led onto meadows to encourage early growth of grass and hay crops to feed the oxen essential for ploughing the open fields.

-Ridgefield north of Monyash Road (Local Green Space 13)
+Ridgefield north of Monyash Road (Local Green Space 13) (George Challenger)